hossein-lap/vim/README.md

 ### spell

-If you install a new dictionary [which vim needs to download it] guess now :)) it will keep the dictionary files here.
+If you install a new dictionary [which vim needs to download it] guess what? :)) it will keep the dictionary files here.

 ### templates

-This is where is keep my skeleton/template files, call them whatever you like I don't care XD
+This is where I keep my skeleton/template files, call them whatever you like I don't care XD

 ## Screenshots

-I like and use `hybrid` colorschemes.
+I like and use `256_noir` colorschemes.

 #### C